What you’ll build

 Make a sensible homepage

-and let the user set a static front page in Settings.
+You can create a dedicated homepage template templates/front-page.html and let the user set a static front page in Settings.
 Add:

 This gives users a clear hero with a call-to-action.
 You can add patterns later for reusable sections like features, testimonials, or pricing.